-According to the Center for Disease Control in the USA, around 86 million people have pre-diabetes, and around 29 million people have diabetes.
+According to the Centers for Disease Control in the USA, around 86 million people have pre-diabetes, and around 29 million people have diabetes.

-Also, according to estimations from 5 to 10 percent of all people who have diabetes actually have type 1 diabetes.
-Moreover, if one person has one autoimmune disease, it is very likely that they can develop another autoimmune disease.
+Also, according to estimations 5 to 10 percent of all people who have diabetes actually have type 1 diabetes.
+Moreover, if one person has one autoimmune disease, they can likely develop another autoimmune disease.

 As a matter of fact, the most common autoimmune diseases which often go together are ATD, i.e., autoimmune thyroid disease and type 1 diabetes.
 ATD can manifest itself as Hashimoto’s thyroiditis or Graves disease.